2024 Solar Incentives Guide for Montgomery, OH - Tax Credits & Rebates

 EcoWatch's Montgomery, OH Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your solar panels – or speak to a local Montgomery solar installer — to clarify which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to the company that installed your solar panels – or speak to a local Montgomery solar installer — to learn about which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To learn about the best solar panel installation companies near you, read our article on the top solar companies in Montgomery.
+To find the right solar panel installer for you, check out our guide to the top solar companies in Montgomery.

 Can I receive any incentives when I add solar panels to a rental property, vacation home or commercial property?